CasualGaming/studlan/.github/CONTRIBUTING.md

 1. Read the guidelines for Contributing
 2. Branch out or fork
 3. Code
-4. Pull request
+4. Create pull request
-5. Wait for merge
+5. Wait for code review from a maintainer
+6a.
+Merge pull request once it is approved if you are a contributor 6b.
+Wait for a maintainer to merge your pull request if you are not a contributor

 ## Conventions

 ### Branch naming
-Branches should be named accuratly and follow the following convention:
+Branches should be named accurately and follow the following convention:

-(feature|bug)-description-owner
+(feature|bug)/description-owner

-Example: feature-imagegallery-kradalby
+Example: feature/imagegallery-kradalby

 ### Commit messages
-Commit messages should be descriptive and accuratly describe the changes done.
+Commit messages should be descriptive and accurately describe the changes done.

 ### Code style
 All code should be compatible with _at least_ the latest Python 3 version.

-The code should be linted with flake8 and the plugins listed [here](https://github.com/casualgaming/studlan/blob/master/requirements/lint.txt)
+The code should follow the PEP 8 guidelines.

-Before a pull request, the code should not contain any error or warnings from the linter.
+Before a pull request, newly introduced code should not contain any error or warnings from the linter.

 ## Merge approval

 Rules:

-1. You _cannot_ merge your own pull request
+1. All pull requests must be reviewed by a maintainer
-2. Currently only [Maintainers](https://github.com/casualgaming/studlan/blob/master/MAINTAINERS) can merge pull requests.
+2. Maintainers must merge their own pull requests
+2. Pull requests from other than the maintainers must be merged by a [maintainer](https://github.com/casualgaming/studlan/blob/master/MAINTAINERS).